mattermost/mattermost-handbook/operations/research-and-development/product/product-technical-writing-team-handbook.md

 ### Jira Tickets

-The [Technical Writing Jira board](https://mattermost.atlassian.net/secure/RapidBoard.jspa?rapidView=61) is a snapshot of the current Technical Writing workload.
+The [Technical Writing Jira board](https://mattermost.atlassian.net/secure/RapidBoard.jspa?rapidView=80) is a snapshot of the current Technical Writing workload.
 Feature and release writing is planned three sprints in advance.
 This ensures that ad-hoc work can be taken on.

-If you have a feature documentation requirement, please create a ticket and include the following fields:
+If you have a feature, UI copy, or general documentation requirement, please create a ticket and include the following fields:

-* Label: Documentation
-* Team: Tech Writing

-Depending on what is required, please also include a sprint as well as a fix version.

-If your request is not related to feature documentation, include the following fields:

 * Label: Documentation
 * Team: Tech Writing